The director of the critically acclaimed The Witch, Robert Eggers, has agreed to remake the classic vampire movie Nosferatu.

 “That’s when I realized this is what I want to be doing.
 Nosferatu has a very close, magical connection for me.
 Though if I were to make the movie 17-year-old Rob was going to make of Nosferatu it would have been something between like The Nightmare Before Christmas and Sin City, whereas this is going to be the same approach as The Witch, where 1830s Biedermeier Baltic Germany needs to be articulated in a way that seems real.”

-Robert Eggers is going the write the script for the remake, and he’s planning of creating an 1830 scenery.
+Robert Eggers is going to write the script for the remake, and he’s planning to create an 1830 scenery.
 As for the title character:

 “I can’t also do Max Schreck again either, so that’s fun, so it’s going back to the origins of the folk vampire.”